The Code of Practice (CoP)

 Why it is worth a refresh

-The CoP applies to everyone who handles or is responsible for protected animals, not just named persons or licence holders.
-Animal technicians, postgraduate researchers, and facility support staff all work within an environment shaped directly by its standards, often without having had a formal introduction to what the CoP actually is or how it connects to ASPA and the 3Rs.
+The CoP governs the environment in which everyone works — not just named persons or licence holders.
+Animal technicians, postgraduate researchers, and facility support staff all operate within an establishment whose standards are directly shaped by it, often without having had a formal introduction to what the CoP actually is or how it connects to ASPA and the 3Rs.

 The update is a natural prompt to revisit that foundation, particularly for staff who completed their initial training some time ago.